 Private jets cost anywhere between $3 to $660 million, with used models often costing significantly less.

-How Much Faster Are Private Jets Than Commercial Planes?
+- 3 Why Are Private Jets Faster Than Commercial Planes?

 A private jet flies between 100-150 km/h faster than a commercial plane on average.

-Exactly how much faster a private jet flies than a commercial plane depends on factors like flight path, weather conditions, and the aircraft model.
+Exactly how much faster a private jet flies than a commercial plane depends on factors like flight paths, weather conditions, and the aircraft model.